Battle of Mishmar HaEmek: Aftermath

 Villages cleared in Haganah counter-attack (red).
 Those captured on 12 May by Irgun marked by blue spots.

 All of the Palestinian villages captured were destroyed shortly thereafter.
 Members of the left wing Mapam, to which Mishmar HaEmek was affiliated, were accused of hypocrisy in following months when they complained about the destruction of Arab villages, because it was said that in this case it was what they had called for.
+A delegation had told David Ben-Gurion they were not sure the kibbutz could hold out otherwise.
+Still, it "left a bitter taste in the mouths of some kibbutzniks."
 On 14 April the Middle East scholar and member of Mapam, Eliezer Bauer (Be'eri), wrote in a letter partially quoted by Morris: Of course in a cruel war such as we are engaged in, one cannot act with kid gloves.
 But there are still rules in war which a civilized people tries to follow...
 [Bauer focused on events in Abu Zureiq a day or two earlier.]
 When the village was conquered, the villagers tried to escape and save themselves by fleeing to the fields of the [Jezreel] Valley.
 Forces from nearby settlements sortied out and outflanked them.
 There were exchanges of fire in which several of these Arabs were killed.
 Others surrendered or were captured unarmed.
 Most were killed [i.e., murdered].
 And these were not gang members as was later written in [the Mapam daily] Al Hamishmar but defenceless, beaten peasants.
-Only members of my kibbutz Hazorea took prisoners...
+Only members of my kibbutz [Hazore'a] took prisoners...
 Also in the village, when adult males were discovered hiding hours after the end of battle -they were killed...
-It is said that there were cases of rape, but it is possible that this is one of those made-up tales of "heroism" that soldiers are prone to.
+It is said that there were also cases of rape, but it is possible that this is one of those made-up tales of 'heroism' that soldiers are prone to. ...
 Of the property in the houses and farm animals left without minders, they took what they could: One took a kettle for coffee, another a horse, a third a cow...One may understand and justify, if they took cows from the village for Mishmar Ha'emek for example, or if soldiers who conquered the village would slaughter and fry chickens for themselves.
-But if every farmer from a nearby moshav [the allusion is to Yoqneam] takes part in looting, that is nothing but theft..."
+But if every farmer from a nearby moshav [the allusion is to Yoqne'am] takes part in looting, that is nothing but theft..."

 In early August, "The Committee for the Cultivation of Abandoned Lands" began the leasing of village land to Jewish settlements "for periods of six months to a year."

 Almost all forces available to the ALA took part in the attack on Mishmar HaEmek; it was their "final significant contribution" in the conflict.
 Glubb Pasha, commander of the Transjordanian Arab Legion, described the ALA attack as a "fiasco" and wrote that after their defeat the ALA's "morale and enthusiasm waned (and) the Liberation Army became more interested in looting—often from the Arabs of Palestine".